Delivering progressive social action and leadership opportunities to young people across London

 London is a fantastic city full of opportunities but for young people growing up here it is not without its challenges.
 We believe that young people, when given the opportunity and support have the passion, talent and commitment to help us overcome these challenges.

-City Leaders is an open access programme, enabling young people from groups beyond the ‘usual suspects’ to take part.
-Projects delivered by participating groups are not restricted in theme, but must display a tangible benefit to other young people and the community at large.
+City Leaders is an open access programme, encouraging and enabling young people to take part from backgrounds that would not normally do so.
+Projects delivered by participating groups are not restricted by theme, but must display a tangible benefit to other young people and the community at large.

 The programme brings together stakeholders from across London, strengthening the city’s voluntary sector by investing in the next generation of civil society leaders.